jackmcd4/ScalesGalore/README.md

  -->

 ## Heading ##
-  > Practice your sight-singing with SightSing!
+  > Scales?
+Yes, Scales!
+Practice your scales while the computer plays them with you too!

 ## Sub-Heading ##
-  > Allows you to easily test your abilities to read and sing muic on the spot.
+  > Allows you to easily test your abilities to play scales or simply hear them.

 ## Summary ##
-  > This app makes it simple to learn how to sight-sing or improve your abilities.
-Simply follow along and sing the notes as they appear.
-If you are on target they will turn green and if not they will turn red.
-  Match the pitch correctly to progress!
+  > This app makes it simple to practice your scale.
+Follow along with the notes as they play.
+If you are Match the pitch correctly to progress!

 ## Problem ##
-  > It's no longer impossible to visualize your singing and ability to match pitch.
+  > It's no longer impossible to visualize scales and play along to notes, matching them pitch by pitch.

 ## Solution ##
-  > Using visualization you can easily track your pitch.
+  > Visualization and hearing the scales played to you add for quicker learning.

 ## Quote from You ##
   > "Great working environment and passionate people make all of this possible."